skienzmatishun/rippreport/content/p/catalyst-signs/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: As part of our coverage on the 2020 Baldwin County municipal elections, we reveal how the toxic Catalyst political machine rebranded as Scott Boone Consulting to flood local races with political signs.
+Backroom developers use these signs to prop up candidates like Sherry Snedeker and Jack Burrell in Fairhope and Daphne.
+  Voters must reject these machine-backed puppets on August 25th to protect local control.
 ---
 Just like tea leaves if you look close enough at the local political signs they are sending you a subliminal message.
 If however you do not allow your eyes to rule your brain, the subliminal message is much clearer.